alcantarar/UWM_GitHub_Workshop/Tutorial_Instructions/breakout_1.md

 ```
 $ git branch -a
 ```
-You should see the `master` branch as well as any branches your group has made, although they may say `remotes/origin/` before your `BRANCH-NAME`.
+You should see the `main` branch as well as any branches your group has made, although they may say `remotes/origin/` before your `BRANCH-NAME`.
 Don't worry, this just indicates that the branch is from your remote repository on GitHub.

 Execute the following to switch to the branch you made (don't include `remotes/origin/`):